WG-Forge/3tankista/README.md

 Just run ```client``` application in the ```build\src``` folder.

-> All text information is entered into the console!\
-Until all the information is entered, nothing will be displayed in the window.\
-In the future, it is planned to add all input to the GUI.

 **Next you should enter:**
 1. Nickname;
 2. Password;
 3. Game name;
 4. Number of turns;
 5. Number of players;
-6. Is this client is observer (y/n).
+6. [CheckBox] Is this client is observer.

 ![LoginScreenshot](https://user-images.githubusercontent.com/39442984/155405501-141fd2c8-aa9b-46ae-8136-8ed232075196.png)